 High reps are GREAT for building the legs.
 The leg muscles are built for moving loads and actually thrive on higher rep ranges with moderate to relatively heavy weight.

-High reps (100 per set) can also be used to develop slow-twitch muscle fibers and to increase capillary density in the muscles (which improves blood flow, increases nutrient transportation and gives you a fantastic pump.
+High reps (100 per set) can also be used to develop slow-twitch muscle fibers and to increase capillary density in the muscles, which improves blood flow, increases nutrient transportation and gives you a fantastic pump.